ameyakarkal/dp-203/docs/security/sovereignity.md

    - LRS  (three replicas in same zone)
    - ZRS  (three replicas in same region across three zones)
    - GZRS (three replicas in same zone, one replica in geo sync zone)
-3. SQL replication
+3. SQL replication : active read geo replication | a new sql database instance needs to be provisioned in the new replication region
+4. storage account replication : geo replication can be stopped at any time
-   - active geo replication
+5. virtual machine : geo replication enabled